george24601/notes/Other/dotfiles/vim_tips.md

 gt	Cycle forward through your open tabs gT	Cycle backward through your open tabs
 Ngt	Go to the Nth tab

+{ — Move to start of previous paragraph or code block.
+} — Move to end of next paragraph or code block.

+t<char> — Move forward until the next occurrence of the character. f<char> — Move forward over the next occurrence of the character.
+T<char> — Move backward until the previous occurrence of the character.
+F<char> — Move backward over the previous occurrence of the character.